We invite proposals for new working groups from Binghamton University faculty.

 Contact: Alexandra Moore

-This working group engages faculty (and grad students) from both national and international colleges and universities.
+This working group engages faculty (and students) from both national and international colleges and universities.
 It's goal is to promote excellent scholarship in the growing, transdisciplinary field of human rights in literary and cultural studies as well as to promote intellectual community.
-Members of the group convene once or twice a year as the needs of the group vary.
-Activities include symposia, conference panels (typically held at the American Comparative Literature Annual Convention), and manuscript reviews for group members, among others.
+Members of the group convene once a year as the needs of the group vary.
+Activities include symposia, conference panels, and manuscript reviews for group members, among others.
+A current research project is looking at witnessing through the artwork of Guantanamo detainee Moath Al-Alwi.
+An edited collection centering on Mr. Al-Alwi's work and testimony is currently under contract.

 Human Rights Pedagogies